Small Print Bakery & Roastery, Perth CBD

 The interior is pretty impressive especially the deck chairs!
 The coffee machine has it’s very own corner space and several grinders are ready with the various beans on offer.
 It wasn’t until we had placed our order for coffees that we realised there were seven coffee bean varieties to choose from as well as filtered coffee, our bad for being too eager to order!
 Just like Yahava coffee in the Swan Valley, at Small Print you can choose your ‘style of coffee’ – from Brazil to Kenya to Guatemala beans.
 This definitely takes ordering a coffee to the next level in Perth.
 Consumers have a choice, I love it!

 Small Print do not offer a menu, all food is baked and prepared on the premises and available for selection from the glass counters.
-The selection of scrumptious bakery food includes; pastries, breads, muffins, cakes, slices, croissants and toasted sandwiches.
+The selection of delicious bakery food includes; pastries, breads, muffins, cakes, slices, croissants and toasted sandwiches.
 DD ordered the toasted ham and cheese sandwich, a classic favourite in the world of sandwiches.
-The ham was thick and the bread was lightly toasted in what I am guessing to be a fry pan instead of a sandwich press that totally flattens the bread.
+The ham was thick and the bread was lightly toasted in what I am guessing to be a fry pan instead of a sandwich press that gives the flatten sandwich look.
 As far as ham and cheese sandwiches go, this one was exceptionally tasty and fresh.

 Ham and Cheese Sandwich